microsoft/playwright/docs/selectors.md

   }
 });

 // Register the engine.
-await selectors.register(createTagNameEngine);
+Selectors will be prefixed with "tag=". await selectors.register('tag', createTagNameEngine);

 // Now we can use 'tag=' selectors. const button = await page.$('tag=button');